Summary

 - ^ “Congressional Sportsmen’s Caucus”.
 Congressional Sportsmen’s Foundation.
 Retrieved July 8, 2012.

 - ^ “Portman and Durbin Launch Senate Ukraine Caucus”.
 Rob Portman United States Senator for Ohio.
 February 9, 2015.
+Archived from the original on February 11, 2015.
 Retrieved February 11, 2015.

 - ^ “New Session Sparks New Priorities for Senate AI Caucus”.
 NextGov.
 January 21, 2021.
 Retrieved July 22, 2021.